CaskAle/summit-pi-project/summit-pi.md

 ### Mobile Phone Hotspot

-Using your mobile phone as a hotspot is a great way to get your pi onto a network so that you can connect to it.
-If both your laptop and the Raspberry Pi connect to the hotspot, they
+Using your mobile phone as a hotspot is a great way to get your Pi onto a network so that you can connect to it.
+If both your laptop and the Raspberry Pi connect to the hotspot, you will be able to access the device via a terminal on your laptop.

 - **Configure a hotspot on your mobile**
 The configuration of your phone's hospot, will vary by manufacturer but generally it will be in the **__Network__** section of the phone's setup menus.
 Here, you will give the hotspot a name and a password.
 Then, turn it on.

 - Connect your laptop to the hotspot just like you would any other WiFi network.

+- Follow the [Configuring WiFi](#configuring-wifi) instructions below to create an intial configuration in a headless environment or to add a network to an existing configuration.

 ### Configuring WiFi

-The WiFi configuration is stored in this file.
-Multiple networks can be added to this file and they will be tried, in order.
-Replace the `<text>` (leave the quotes in place) with the SSID and password of your WiFi networks.
-List your mobile hotspot first and it will connect to it if it is turned on.
-Otherwise, it will just skip to the next entry, and so on...
-There is a sample file that can be modified and used at: <https://github.com/CaskAle/summit-pi-project.>
+The WiFi configuration is stored in a file called wpa_supplicant located in the /etc/wpa_supplicant directory.
+Multiple networks can be added to this file and they will be tried, in the order they appear.

+- If you place a wpa_supplicant file into the /boot directory of the Raspberry Pi /boot directory before booting it up the first time, that file will be automatically moved to the /etc/wpa_supplicant directory at first boot.
+It will then attempt to connect to the WiFi networks specified in the file, in the order they appear.

+- It is very useful to configure a [mobile phone hotspot](#mobile-phone-hotspot)] as the first network in this file.
+This way, you always have a fallback method of connecting to the device.

+- In the example below, replace the the text and brackets <>, (leaving the quotation marks in place) with the SSID and password of your WiFi networks. **Remove any extra network definitions if they are not needed**.

+- There is a sample wpa_supplicant.conf file that can copied and modified at: <https://github.com/CaskAle/summit-pi-project>.

 ```bash
 # /etc/wpa_supplicant/wpa_supplicant.conf